the-turing-way/the-turing-way/book/website/project-design/sdpw/trew.md

 There are a variety of TREs being used in the real world, which vary from deployable cloud infrastructure such as The Alan Turing Institute's [Data Safe Haven](https://www.turing.ac.uk/research/research-projects/data-safe-havens-cloud) platform, to bespoke environments hosted at a particular University or other institution with access to sensitive data.

 You may find TREs also described as "Data Safe Havens" or "Secure Research Environments" or other synonymous names, since the use of such platforms is relatively new and there is no strict consensus on the terminology.
-To learn more about what TREs are, check [this graphic](https://www.hdruk.ac.uk/access-to-health-data/trusted-research-environments/) produced by Health Data Research UK.
+To learn more about what TREs are, check out [the graphic and video on this page](https://www.hdruk.ac.uk/access-to-health-data/trusted-research-environments/) produced by Health Data Research UK.

 (pd-sdpw-trew-conducting)=
 ## Conducting research with TREs

-In general, researchers working in TREs will find that much of the same guidance for working effectively and reproducibly as outlined in the [Guide for Reproducible Research](https://the-turing-way.netlify.app/reproducible-research/reproducible-research.html) section will be just as relevant as in any other computing environment.
+In general, researchers working in TREs will find that much of the same guidance for working effectively and reproducibly as outlined in the {ref}`Guide for Reproducible Research<rr-overview>` section will be just as relevant as in any other computing environment.

 There are however some important questions to consider when working in TREs that will affect the your development workflow for scientific code writing and data analysis: